Express yourself with words at one of these eight story clubs and events in Orlando!

 From monthly story telling meetups to Florida’s Storytelling Festival held in Mount Dora, there are lots of local places and groups that allow for self-expression and shared interaction with others.
 Many of these events are great date night opportunities, especially if you’re trying to get to know someone better.

 Here are a few local spots to share your stories, or listen to the stories of others.

-The Orlando Story Club meets monthly at The Abbey to offer the community a chance to share stories, engage with others and support local causes.
+The Orlando Story Club meets quarterly at The Abbey to offer the community a chance to share stories, engage with others and support local causes.
 Every show has a theme and begins with a prominent member of Orlando sharing a story about a talent or passion they have that relates to the theme.
 Afterwards, members of the audience are invited to tell a story that’s less than five minutes by putting their name in a hat and hopefully getting picked.

 PechaKucha, the viral storytelling event that hosts sold-out crowds, is hosted in a variety of cities worldwide.
 Locals submit presentations following the PechaKucha 20×20 format: a presentation of 20 images where you get 20 seconds for each image to tell a story.
 This worldwide storytelling phenomena started in 2003 and has visited Orlando several times.
 The point is to gather people in an informal and fun environment to share their ideas, thoughts, and stories through images.

 Hosted by Burrow Press, Loose Lips is a monthly event at Lil Indies where Orlando writers share original pieces inspired by the last 30 days of news.
 Writers share works ranging from short stories to poetry and more.
 Each event features readings by different local writers.
 Loose Lips is hosted on the first Tuesday of the month beginning at 8pm, and the show typically lasts just over an hour.